wanderdust/newsletter/content/posts/022_physical_postgres_tables/index.md

 (5 rows)
 ```

-Some definitions of the relevant items
-- tuple: contains a row of data
+The items prefixed with the letter `l` refers to line pointers:
-- lp: line pointer id, or the position of the tuple
+- lp: the position of the tuple
 - lp_off: line pointer offset in bytes where the data tuple begins
 - lp_flags:  1 = normal tuple, others indicate dead, redirected, etc.
 - lp_len: lenght in bytes of the tuple

+The items prefixed with `t` refers to transaction information:
 - t_xmin: transaction id that inserted this tuple
 - t_xmax: transaction id that deleted this tuple (0 if still alive)
 - t_ctid: physical location of this tuple as (block_number, offset_number).
 - t_data: Raw tuple data bytes (hex-encoded)

+Now that we know the structure of a table, we can look into how rows are retrieved when a SQL query is executed.

 ## Reading the data - Reading